Ike & Tina Turner discography

-This article contains information about albums and singles released by Ike & Tina Turner.
+This article contains information about albums and singles released by the American musical duo Ike & Tina Turner.

 Overview

-Tina Turner joined musician and songwriter Ike Turner's band the Kings of Rhythm as a vocalist in 1957.
+Tina Turner joined musician and songwriter Ike Turner's band the Kings of Rhythm as a vocalist in 1956.
 They released their first record together in 1958.
-Under the name "Little Ann," Tina Turner was featured alongside Ike Turner and fellow Kings of Rhythm vocalist Carlson Oliver on the single "Boxtop."
+Under the name "Little Ann", Tina Turner was featured alongside Ike Turner and fellow Kings of Rhythm vocalist Carlson Oliver on the single "Boxtop".